rajannpatel/ubuntupbx/README.md

         lxc launch ubuntu:noble cloud-deployment-workspace -c raw.idmap="both 1000 1000"

-5. Optional Step: mount your home directory into the container as a disk named "ubuntupbx-home", to conveniently access your files from within the container:
+5. Optional Step: mount your home directory into the container as a disk named "host-home", to conveniently access your files from within the container:

-        lxc config device add cloud-deployment-workspace ubuntupbx-home disk source=~/ path=/home/ubuntu
+        lxc config device add cloud-deployment-workspace host-home disk source=~/ path=/home/ubuntu

 6. Enter the LXD container as the **ubuntu** user: